Explicit decoders using fixed-point amplitude amplification based on QSVT: Main results

-We below propose a generalization of the YK decoder.
 In \ref{sec: prob GYK}, we investigate a decoding protocol with post-selection that works for general encoding maps and noisy channels.
-We then show in \ref{sec: det GYK} that the protocol can be transformed into a decoder using the QSVT-based FPAA algorithm.
+We then show in \ref{sec: det GYK} that the protocol can be lifted up to a decoder, by using the QSVT-based FPAA.